FirrreHQ/zncstrap/README.md

 A simple ZNC Web Interface theme build with Twitter Bootstrap Framework.

-This 'dev' (development) branch is mainly for ZNC v.1.5-git or later.
+This 'dev' (development) branch is mainly for ZNC v.1.7-git or later.

+### Update

+June 11th 2015: Work is in progress.
+Some bits might not run smoothly (broken) on ZNC v.1.7-git as of now.
+Hang in there.

 ### To-Do